 Realizing the challenges that Barb faced every day, we understood why she would not be upset about a missed cross or twist.
 She had been used to solving much bigger problems.
 How she managed to keep her spirits high and her positive attitude intact was nothing short of a miracle.
 She was simply amazing.

-When Barb’s loving, caring soul left her earthly body in summer 2016, we were all overcome by a deep sadness and our weekly classes became profound healing sessions.
+When Barb’s loving, caring soul left her earthly body in summer 2016, we were all overcome by a deep sadness.
+Our weekly classes became profound healing sessions.
 Connected by delicate lace threads, we shared life lessons about grieving and healing, about a mother’s strength and dignity, about power of women’s wisdom, and most of all above love.
 Love embodied by Barb was so genuine and she shared it so effortlessly, that everybody around her was touched.
-Loosing her physical presence was very hard and stirred many emotions, but despite this all, we kept lacing, and the weave coming out of our hands was quite beautiful.
-As if somebody was watching our pillows, guiding our hands, and encouraging us to accept and turn it all in a great learning experience.
+Losing her physical presence was very hard and stirred many emotions, but we kept lacing, and despite this all, the weave coming out of our hands was quite beautiful.
+As if somebody was watching over our pillows, guiding our hands, and encouraging us to accept and turn it all into great learning experience.

 About lace | heart | art challenge

-Find the 1st Online Exhibition of Handmade Bobbin Lace in Colour here.
+2nd Online Exhibition of Handmade Lace in Colour 2019 is coming soon, on April 8, 2019!